 How Much Does It Cost To Ship A Tractor?
 Everything You Should Know

-If you need to ship a tractor from one farm to another, you may be wondering what your best option is.
-If you’re sending your farm vehivle more than a few miles, chances are that you’ll need to hire a heavy equipment shipping company to transport it on a tractor-trailer.
+If you need to ship a tractor from one farm to another, you may wonder what your best option is.
+If you’re sending your farm vehicle more than a few miles, you’ll likely need to hire a heavy equipment shipping company to transport it on a tractor-trailer.

 But how much does it charge to move a tractor?
-How will your tractor be shipped?
+How will your Farming vehicle be shipped?
 How should you prepare your tractor for shipping on a truck?
 In this guide from A-1 Auto Transport, we’ll discuss everything that you need to know.

 How Are Tractors Usually Shipped?

-It is possible, in some cases, to ship smaller tractors in enclosed trailers.
-However, this is more expensive and it’s usually not necessary – agricultural vehicles are not delicate and are meant to be exposed to the elements.
+In some cases, it is possible to ship smaller tractors in enclosed trailers.
+However, this is more expensive and usually not necessary—agricultural vehicles are not delicate and are meant to be exposed to the elements.
 It may make sense to ship a luxury car in a closed trailer, but this is not really necessary for heavy agricultural machinery.

 How Much Will It Cost To Ship A Tractor?

-It usually costs between $2 and $3 per mile to ship a farm-grade tractor, but this can vary widely.
-There is no set price for a tractor shipment, because there are so many factors that can affect the total price you’ll pay.
+Shipping a farm-grade tractor usually costs between $2 and $3 per mile, but this can vary widely.
+There is no set price for a Farming vehicle shipment, because so many factors can affect the total price you’ll pay.
 Among others, this includes LTL (Less Than Truckload) vs FTL (Full Truckload) shipping, oversized load requirements, the distance your agricultural vehicle must be sent, the population density near the destination area, and more.

 Let’s explore these factors in a bit more detail now.